Xposed-Modules-Repo/com.vivian8421.mipushenhance/README.md

 ## Method of use

-1. Confirm that the version of "Xiaomi service framework" in the application list is 5.3.1 and above. (please try the lower version by yourself, and it is not guaranteed that it can be used normally)
+~~1.
+Confirm that the version of "Xiaomi service framework" in the application list is 5.3.1 and above. (please try the lower version by yourself, and it is not guaranteed that it can be used normally)~~

 2. Scope check: system framework and Xiaomi service framework. （com.xiaomi.xmsf）